|

 Philotheca myoporoides 'Galaxy' (Long-leaf wax flower) - This is rounded evergreen shrub to 3-4 ft. tall and wide with aromatic foliage.
 In late fall into early spring appear long stems of pink buds that open to a profusion of white flowers.
 Best planted in dappled shade, but will also do well in full sun.
 It tolerates frost and extended dry periods and appreciates well-drained soils, especially if regularly irrigated.
 This plant is great for cut flowers and cut foliage and responds well to being lightly pruned or sheared back hard.
 Until recently Philotheca myoporoides was sold as Eriostemon myoporoides.
 This plant differs from the cultivar 'Profusion' in that it has longer stems of flowers.
 A 2003 UCSC Koala Blooms Introduction.
 This plant will be available from San Marcos Growers, Rosendale Nursery, Suncrest Nursery, Monterey Bay Nursery and Native Sons Nursery.

-Information displayed on this page about Philotheca myoporoides 'Galaxy' is based on the research conducted about it in our library and from reliable online resources.
-We also note those observations we have made of this plant as it grows in the nursery's garden and in other gardens, as well how crops have performed in our nursery field.
-We will incorporate comments we receive from others, and welcome to hear from anyone who may have additional information, particularly if they share any cultural information that would aid others in growing it.
+The information about Philotheca myoporoides 'Galaxy' that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.

 |